 Professional Musician Rates in NZ

-For nearly a decade, musicians and instrumentalists in New Zealand’s music industry have grappled with a simple, yet critical question:
+For nearly a decade, New Zealand’s professional musicians have asked a deceptively simple question:

 “What do I charge?”